Profile

 In 2002, Stewart helped start the Global Feminisms Project.
 It is a collaborative international project that examines the history of feminist activism, women's movements and academic women's studies in China, India, Poland, and the United States.
 The project conveys the histories of feminism in local contexts by collecting oral histories of women's movement activists and women's studies scholars in each country.
 In doing so, it aims to challenge the notion that the United States has been the center from which feminism has spread.

-Stewart strongly believes young scholars are going to change academia for the better and has actively mentored several generations of feminist social scientists.
+Stewart strongly believes young scholars are going to change academia for the better and has actively mentored multiple generations of feminist social scientists.
 Her advice to them is to “just keep doin’ it… find allies and support to find ways to do what you want, [don’t] give up on what you want to do.”

 By Clairissa Robinson and Tal Davidson (2019)